Tomcc/dojo/readme.txt

 Code drop-in is indeed ugly, but Apple's policy about dylibs is not crystal clear (and OpenFeint does this, so.)

-Warning: On IOS you will need a custom main.mm calling UIApplicationMain, and .xib interface file that links the UIView to Apple/IOS/Application class.
+Warning: On iOS you will need a custom main.mm calling UIApplicationMain, and .xib interface file that links the UIView to Apple/iOS/Application class.
 You will need two .xibs in the case of iPhone+iPad non universal App.

-Tested on IOS 4.3, XCode4
+Tested on iOS 4.3, XCode4

 *** WINDOWS ***